HERE FOR YOU

 What is Waste Composition Analysis (WCA)?

 Waste Composition Analysis (WCA) is a study that provides information on the weight of materials that are in a given waste stream.
-This involves obtaining samples of these waste streams and sorting them into predefined categories which are then weighed.
+This involves obtaining samples of these waste streams and sorting them into predefined categories, which are then weighed.

-Further tests can also be carried out on the materials to determine the specific size of materials, referred to as a Size Analysis.
+Further tests can also be carried out on the materials to determine the specific size of the materials, referred to as a Size Analysis.
 This information is crucial for the effective design of mechanical waste treatment facilities and monitoring the performance of mechanical waste treatment facilities.

 Combined with a category analysis, this can also provide information on which materials are present for a range of size fractions.